ocakey/avionschool_precourse/README.md

 # avionschool_precourse
 This is my Avion Precourse Files.
-This where I will learn the precourse topics.